Mahmoud-Ameen/Jamo-Frontend-Library/README.md

 Jamo is a lightweight JavaScript library designed for building modular, component-based, single-page application (SPA) applications with centralized state management.
 It provides a simple way to create reusable components, manage application state, and handle routing.

+This version of Jamo is created for learning purposes.
+It is not intended to be used in production.

 ### Table of Contents

 -   [Installation](#installation)